EU jobs summit in doubt over schedule complications

 "The summit will happen ... we will see about the date," the second aide said.

-Another Italian government official said that the only concrete measure set for discussion was the "Youth Guarantee", a European Union programme intended to boost youth employment.
+Another Italian government official said that the only concrete measure set for discussion was the "Youth Guarantee", a European Union program intended to boost youth employment.

 "It's difficult to imagine that any heads of state or government will be there if a relaunch of the Youth Guarantee is the only thing on the table," the official said.
 "At the moment, there's no other issue of substance."